KeyanSong/431-2018/slides/class12/README.md

 - We'll start today's main work with a close look at the FiveThirtyEight [House Forecasting Model](https://projects.fivethirtyeight.com/2018-midterm-election-forecast/house/) for the upcoming U.S. Election.
     - If you are interested in this stuff, you will probably like the [FiveThirtyEight Politics podcast](https://fivethirtyeight.com/tag/politics-podcast/), especially its "Model Talk" episodes, like [Our Forecast Is 7,000 Lines Of Code](https://fivethirtyeight.com/features/politics-podcast-our-forecast-is-7000-lines-of-code/) from 2018-09-20.
+- For more on `dplyr` and its key verbs, you should be reading Wickham and Grolemund's [R for Data Science](http://r4ds.had.co.nz/)
 - The `printer.csv` data set used in today's example called "The Printer Case" is available above, and on the Data and Code page.
 - The PDF version of "The Printer Case" is also available above.

 # One Last Thing

+# The remaining material is Repeated from Class 11's README

-# A Promotional Announcement (repeating from Class 11 README)
+## A Promotional Announcement

 A few folks from the class came to see me in **Sweeney Todd** this weekend.
 Thank you for doing that.
 If you're interested, the show runs for the next two weekends on Friday and Saturday evenings and Sunday afternoons, and tickets are available at https://www.eventbrite.com/e/sweeney-todd-tickets-37253162211.
 We expect sellouts for the evening performances, so if you're interested, we strongly recommend you buy your tickets in advance.

-# Project Tasks A and B reminders and comments (repeated from Class 11 README)
+## Project Tasks A and B reminders and comments (repeated from Class 11 README)

 - [Task A](https://thomaselove.github.io/431-2018-project/taskA.html) requires your group to:
     - [develop and propose 2-3 research questions for Study 1](https://thomaselove.github.io/431-2018-project/taskA.html#research-questions) (the class survey)